TacNap/A2_IFN636_Learning_Progress_Tracker/README.md

 ---

+**Installation instructions**
+* Clone the repository into your local drive and then install the dependencies.
+* Install the following command in root folder (i.e., A2_IFN636_Learning_Progress_Tracker) for backend and frontend dependencies: npm run install-all
+* Once the installation is complete: npm start

+---

 **Usage Example**

 * Students can mark modules as completed by finishing all lessons.
-* Quiz scores are logged and stored for review
+* Assignment scores are logged and stored for review
 * Once all lessons are completed, a certificate is generated automatically.